amperpirat/MAX32620FTHR-Arduino/README.md

 ## MAX32620FTHR_interrupts
-This example is to demonstrate the interrupt capabilities of the Maxim BSP because there're some minor differences compared to the standart Arduino interrupt setup.
+This example is to demonstrate the interrupt capabilities of the Maxim BSP because there're some minor differences compared to the standard Arduino interrupt setup.

 ## MAX32620FTHR_PMIC_analog_multiplexer
 The analog multiplexer in the MAX77650 is able to measure all relevant values like board voltages and currents.
 This is to demonstrate how it works.
 To use this example one have to populate the resistor R15 with 0 ohm on the board.
-This connects the ananlog multiplexer output from the MAX77650 to analog input AIN3 of the MAX32620.
+This connects the analog multiplexer output from the MAX77650 to analog input AIN3 of the MAX32620.

 ## MAX32620FTHR_PMIC_Charge-LED
 In this example the PMIC LEDs are used to show the recent state of the PMIC-Li+-charger.
-If you connect a battery, please be aware that you have to set the propper battery-values to not destroy anything!
+If you connect a battery, please be aware that you have to set the proper battery-values to not destroy anything!
 If the battery is fully charged, the green LED will notify about this.
 If the battery has to be charged and a power supply is present at the USB port, the red LED will signal any charging of the battery.